syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ---
 layout : post
-title : Events in Syncfusion SfComboBox control for Xamarin.iOS description :  Learn how to handle the Events in SfComboBox platform : Xamarin.iOS control : ComboBox documentation : ug
+title : Events in Syncfusion SfAutoComplete control for Xamarin.iOS description :  Learn how to handle the Events in SfComboBox platform : Xamarin.iOS control : AutoComplete documentation : ug
 ---

 # Events

-The Events in SfComboBox are,
+The Events in SfAutoComplete are,

 * FocusChanged

 * SelectionChanged

+* SelectionChanging

 * TextChanged